 The advantage of refinancing your mortgage in this way is you can borrow more money, depending on how much equity you have, and repay it over a longer time at a lower interest rate.

-You also need to pay refinance closing costs on your new mortgage, which run about $5,000 on average.
+You need to pay refinance closing costs on your new mortgage, which run about $5,000 on average.

 Refinancing for home improvements resets the term of your mortgage, and could extend how many years you need to make payments.
 If your original mortgage had a 30-year term and you’ve been paying it and building equity for years, then refinancing to a new 30-year loan will start you over.